Download Careers360 App

 What is 54 Months Rule for MBBS Abroad?
 (NMC 2025)

-Edited By Prabhjyot Kaur | Updated on May 05, 2025 11:29 AM IST
+Edited By Jasmine | Updated on Jul 17, 2025 09:52 AM IST

-As more and more Indian students choose to pursue MBBS degrees abroad, it is highly important to ensure that these foreign medical qualifications are both high-quality and meet the NMC guidelines.
+As more and more Indian students choose to pursue MBBS degrees abroad in 2025, it is highly important to ensure that these foreign medical qualifications are both high-quality and meet the NMC guidelines.
 The National Medical Commission (NMC) has set out a set of specific guidelines aimed at regulating and maintaining the quality of medical education abroad for Indian students.
 A key aspect of these regulations is the 54-months rule for MBBS abroad.
 As per NMC, ‘the student has to undergo a minimum of four and half years (54 months) of theoretical and practical training for acquisition of primary medical qualification i.e. undergraduate medical training (MBBS) after 10+2 educational structure with an additional 12 months of internship/clinical clerkship after qualifying in the country where the medical qualification has been awarded.
 The MBBS education must have been in English medium.’
 This rule specifies the minimum duration for an acceptable MBBS program abroad and eligibility to practice medicine in India.
 Understanding the eligibility criteria and rules is crucial for aspiring medical students to plan their education abroad in 2025.

 This Story also Contains